- Collection types

 Let’s say you are looping over all items in a list, looking for a certain value or condition.
 Once this value is found or this condition is met, we have reached our goal and can exit the loop – there’s no need to continue until the end.

 Here’s an example.
-We have a list of names, are we want to find the first name which contains the character
+We have a list of names, and we want to find the first name which contains the character

 >>> names = ['Graham', 'Eric', 'Terry', 'John', 'Terry', 'Michael'] >>> for i, name in enumerate(names): ... i ... if 'e' in name: ... name ... break